iqual-ch/iq_multidomain_extensions/README.md

 Go to /admin/config/search/xmlsitemap to add sitemaps.
 On each sitemap, there's a new field available to set the domain.

 ### Favicon
-The "iq_multidomain_favicon_extension" has being removed.
+The "iq_multidomain_favicon_extension" has been removed.

 ### Robots.txt
 If you want to register a `robots.txt` file per domain, you must activate iq_multidomain_robotstxt_extension.
 Install it with